© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 One of a group of three cairns on Ringmoor Down is a scheduled monument protected by Historic England under reference 1012086.
 View the official record →

-One of a group of three cairns on Ringmoor Down is a Bronze Age burial monument located in Devon, England.
+One of a group of three cairns on Ringmoor Down is a Bronze Age funerary monument located on the moorland of Devon in south-west England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012086.

 One of a group of three cairns on Ringmoor Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012086.